grinlemon/CLD_Workshop/README.md

 ## Scenario

-Describe step-by-step the scenario to be disassembled.
+Describe step-by-step the scenario.
 Write it using this format (not taken from BDD).

+### STEP 01
 ```
 //given -> starting context